-The end of daylight saving time in the fall is a time of year that many people look forward to; after all, an extra hour of sleep is a hard thing not to like.
+The end of Daylight Saving Time in the fall is a time of year that many people look forward to; after all, an extra hour of sleep is a hard thing not to like.
 However, this one-hour change may have some negative effects when it comes to road safety.

-Driving in the Dark May Be a Factor
+Driving in the Dark Can Be Hazardous

-During the spring and summer months, people generally get up and return home while the roads and highways are brighter and hazards are easier to see.
+During the spring and summer months, people generally get up and return home while the roads and highways are brighter, and hazards are easier to see.
 When drivers, cyclists, and pedestrians have spent the past eight months commuting in a well-lit setting, it may be hard to adjust and compensate for less light and poor weather conditions.

 - Keep your regular sleep schedule.
-Go to bed at the same time you normally would so you can benefit from that extra hour of sleep.
+Go to bed at the same time you normally would so you can benefit from that extra hour of sleep

-- Before you pull out of the driveway, clean your headlights, brake, and signal lights.
+- Before you pull out of the driveway, clean your headlights, brake, and signal lights

 Find the Best Car Insurance Rates